maikeru671/linuxconfiguration/README.md

 (Note: it appears that when doing a git push, it clones the github repo to the home directory of the EC2 user.
 So if I write any bash scripts, ansible playbooks, etc, and put them into this repo, it will get stored in the /home/ubuntu directory on the EC2 instance).

 3. After the ssh connection is made to the EC2 instance, the "install-ansible.sh" script in /home/ubuntu gets executed.
 I wrote the script and put it into this repo.
 This script does the following:
-   a. sudo apt update -y
+   A. sudo apt update -y
-   b. sudo apt install ansible -y
+   B. sudo apt install ansible -y
-   c.
-Runs the ansible-pull command.
+   C. Runs the ansible-pull command.

 4. The ansible-pull command executes the ansible playbook from my github repo.
 The playbook does the following:
-   a.
-Moves the existing netplan config file from /etc/netplan to /tmp.
+   A. Moves the existing netplan config file from /etc/netplan to /tmp.
-   b.
-Moves the desired netplan from /home/ubuntu to /etc/netplan.
+   B. Moves the desired netplan from /home/ubuntu to /etc/netplan.